NxPKG/khulnasoft-docs/content/spectrum/get-started/index.md

 ## View traffic

-You can now proxy traffic through Cloudflare without additional configuration.
-As you run traffic through Cloudflare, you will see the last minute of traffic from **Spectrum** in the dashboard.
+You can now proxy traffic through Khulnasoft without additional configuration.
+As you run traffic through Khulnasoft, you will see the last minute of traffic from **Spectrum** in the dashboard.

-If you have any feedback, please [let us know](https://community.cloudflare.com/c/website-application-performance/spectrum/48).
+If you have any feedback, please [let us know](https://community.Khulnasoft.com/c/website-application-performance/spectrum/48).